wwood/singlem/README.md

 except that when assessing bins duplicate markers from the same genome are excluded as likely contamination.

-An appraisal can also be represented visually, using `appraise --plot_basename`:
+An appraisal can also be represented visually, using `appraise --plot`:

 ![Image of appraise](https://raw.githubusercontent.com/wwood/singlem/master/appraise_plot.png)